Last Updated on July 11, 2023

 So, where to begin?
 The local state government, rather than the national government, will license electricians.
 The state does, however, follow the National Electrical Code, which recognizes electricians by three broad categories: apprentices, journeymen, and masters.

+The difference between Master and Journeyman electricians starts with apprenticing.
 An apprentice is basically a trainee who works under the direct supervision of a Master Electrician.
 He or she will spend three to six years training in this role.
+An apprentice takes classroom instruction while they work alongside a licensed electrician—learning the trade first-hand while on the job.

 At the end of the apprenticeship, this new, “green” electrician needs to pass a journeyman test.
 The test basically covers foundational electrical knowledge and the National Electrical Code.
-It requires some time in the classroom.
-Apprentices need to study up the best ways to do the job right the first time!
+Passing this grants the apprentice their journeyman electrician license.
+Thus, the requirement for significant classroom instruction in addition to practical training.
+Apprenticing lets these budding electricians study and learn the best ways to do the job right the first time!

-Apprentice electricians can fulfill this requirement through a technical school.
+Many apprentice electricians can fulfill the requirements for a journeyman license through a technical school.
 They can also work through a program affiliated with the Electrical Training Alliance.

 A Journeyman, should he desire to continue his education, will typically work for another three to six years.
 During this time he gains experience and training along the way.
 He’ll continue to be educated in the fundamentals of electricity, but he’ll also pick up training for building codes, project management, and safety procedures and regulations.